America250 Commemorations Zoom in on Firsts, ‘Outlander’ Author

 The first phase of the Catawba Indian Nation’s $1 billion Catawba Two Kings Casino is on track to open in March in Kings Mountain.
 The initial development will feature more than 1,300 slot machines, 22 table games and sports betting kiosks plus a 40-seat restaurant and bar.
 When completed in 2027, the 16-acre complex will include more than 2 million square feet with a 24-story, 385-room hotel.
 In 2021, the tribe opened a temporary casino space.
 The resort's name pays tribute to 18th-century Catawba Chief King Hagler and the city of Kings Mountain, which is off Interstate 85 west of Charlotte.

-Bravo Taps Charlotte as ‘Top Chef’ Location
+Charlotte Takes Lead Role as ‘Top Chef’ Location

 NC Zoo Adds Asia to Its Continental Lineup of Displays